-Disable Plugins and Change Themes from phpMyAdmin
+Disable Plugins and Change Theme from phpMyAdmin

 Disable Plugins from phpMyAdmin